Keeping Safety First with Children, Pets, and Pools! DO’s and DON’Ts

 Here’s a sobering statistic: Nearly 400 children under the age of 15 drown in pools and spas every year — about one every day.
 Of those, 300 are under the age of 5.
 And 87 percent of those fatalities occur at residential pools and spas.
 (Consumer Product Safety Commission)

-As the number one pool builder for the communities we serve, our job exceeds our talent of creating beautiful backyard retreats.
+As the number one pool builder for the communities we serve, our job exceeds our talent for creating beautiful backyard retreats.
 Guilford Pool’s main concern is keeping the lives of young children safe and ensuring that pool safety education is readily available to the public.
-That why we have spent a lot of time to develop this lengthy and all-inclusive Pool Safety 101 Guide.
+That is why we have spent a lot of time developing this lengthy and all-inclusive Pool Safety 101 Guide.

 This guide will cover:

 - Swimming Lessons and the Importance of Teaching Kids to Swim at a Young Age

 - Personal Flotation Devices (PFDs) and Floaties for Children Including Their False Sense of Security

 - Visual Separation of the Deep and Shallow End

 - Implementation of Barriers and Other Safety Measures, such as Fencing and Automatic Locking Gates

 - Pool Mounted Infrared Detectors

 - Pool Nets